delphidabbler/vied/Build.md

 * `DELPHIROOT` (required)

-  `DELPHIROOT` must be set to the install directory of the version of Delphi being used.
+  Must be set to the install directory of the version of Delphi being used.

 * `DELPHIDABLIB_U` (required)

-  `DELPHIDABLIB_U` must be set to the directory where the required DelphiDabbler components .dcu files are installed in the version of Delphi to be used.
+  Must be set to the directory where the required DelphiDabbler components' .dcu files are installed.

 * `DELPHIDABLIB_R` (required)

-  `DELPHIDABLIB_R` must be set to the directory where the required DelphiDabbler components .res & .dfm files are installed in the version of Delphi to be used.
+  Must be set to the directory where the required DelphiDabbler components' .res & .dfm files are installed.

 * `INNOSETUP`

   Set to the install directory of Inno Setup 5.
-If not set Inno Setup must be on the system path.
+If not set then Inno Setup must be on the system path.

 * `VIEDROOT`

   Set to the path where the DelphiDabbler Version Information Editor (VIEd) is installed.
-If not set VIEd must be on the system path.
+If not set then VIEd must be on the system path.

 * `HHCROOT`

   Set to the path where the Microsoft HTML Help Compiler is installed.
-If not set the compiler must be on the system path.
+If not set then the compiler must be on the system path.

 * `ZIPROOT`

-  Set to the path where Zip.exe is installed.
-If not set Zip.exe must be on the system path.
+  Set to the path where Zip is installed.
+If not set then Zip must be on the system path.

 * `RELEASEFILENAME`

   Set to the name of the zip file to be used to store a release.
 This file name should have no path or extension.
-If not set then "dd-vied" is used.
+If not set then `dd-vied` is used.

-You may find it convenient to create a batch file that sets up the environment that you run from a command window before running the makefile.
+You may find it convenient to create a batch file that sets up the environment variables.
+Such a batch file should be run before running `MAKE`.

 ### Configure the Source Tree

-After checking out or downloading and extracting the source code you should have the following directory structure:
+After obtaining the source code you should have the following directory structure:

 ```
 ./